aiijunior/aquaticswimtrack11/README.md

         seed_time bigint NOT NULL,
         PRIMARY KEY (event_id, swimmer_id)
     );
+    -- RLS Policies for event_entries
     ALTER TABLE public.event_entries ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read event entries" ON public.event_entries;
     CREATE POLICY "Public can read event entries" ON public.event_entries FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage event entries" ON public.event_entries;
+    DROP POLICY IF EXISTS "Admins can insert event entries" ON public.event_entries;
+    DROP POLICY IF EXISTS "Admins can update and delete event entries" ON public.event_entries;
+    DROP POLICY IF EXISTS "Admins can write to event entries" ON public.event_entries;
-    CREATE POLICY "Admins can manage event entries" ON public.event_entries FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to event entries" ON public.event_entries FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for Event Results
     CREATE TABLE IF NOT EXISTS public.event_results (